BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 <a name="anchor001"></a>
 # Quarto - from paper prototype to high fidelity laser cut
 {% img shadowImg /images/projects/quarto3.jpg %}
-About ten years a ago my mom introduced me to a board game called [Quarto](http://en.wikipedia.org/wiki/Quarto_%28board_game%29).
-At the time it was the most awarded game ever (That's what the package said ;) ).
-When moving to Vienna and later to Christchurch I lost track of this fabioulous strategy game.
-A couple of month ago I remembered again and tried to find it in local stores.
-But I couldn't.
-But since I was so excited to show it to my partner, I decided to just build it on my own.
+About ten years ago, my mom introduced me to a board game called [Quarto](http://en.wikipedia.org/wiki/Quarto_%28board_game%29).
+At the time it was the most awarded game ever (that's what's written on the package at least ;) ).
+After moving to Vienna and later to Christchurch I stopped playing this fabioulous strategy game.
+A couple of months ago I remembered again and tried to find it in local stores, but I couldn't.
+And since I was so excited to show it to my partner, I decided to just build it on my own.

 Most game mechanics are not related to the actual graphics/fidelity/aesthetics of the game.
-So I decided I go for a simple paper prototype.
+So I decided I'll go for a simple paper prototype.
 As you can see in the image above, this prototype has everything needed for the game (**The game has 16 pieces.
 Each piece has 4 characteristics that makes it unique.**).
-After playing it for a while we realized some parts would not work out perfectly.
-Especially the size of the pieces.
-When you sit in the wrong angle it is very hard to see which part is bigger than the other.
+After playing it for a while I realized some parts would not work out perfectly.
+Especially the size of the pieces, as from cetain angles it's hard to see the differentiate the sizes of all the pieces.

 {% img shadowImg /images/projects/quarto5.jpg 300 %}
 {% img shadowImg /images/projects/quarto4.jpg 400 %}
-After the game worked as expected, except the size problem we decided to create a high fidelity laser cut version (First board in the above image.).
-To solve the size problem we decided to exchange the different sizes with a spiral.
-For the colors we used two types of colored plastic and the board was made out of wood.
+After the game had worked as expected, except the size problem, I decided to create a high fidelity laser cut version (First board in the above image.).
+To solve the size problem I exchanged the different sizes with a spiral.
+For the colors I used two types of colored plastic and the board was made out of wood.

 If you look carefully you will see that the finished game and the fresh game field have a different color.
-That is because we smoothed it with oil.
-That gives it a nice shiny color and makes it long lasting.
+That is because I smoothed it with oil.
+That gave it a nice shiny look and expected to make it last longer.

-After playing a bit with the new hi-fi game we saw that some pieces looked similar when turned around.
-To make sure we always use the top side of the piece, we added a yellow dot at the back. **Happy Playing**.
+After playing a bit with the new high fidelity game, I saw that some pieces looked similar when turned around.
+To make sure that I always use the top side of the piece, I added a yellow dot at the back. **Happy Playing**.

 ** Technologies Used**